 - To distinguish royalty payments from service fees, the following factors should be considered:

-- If the technology used by the service provider during the course of provision of services is not transferred or licensed to the service recipient, the income arising from the provision of such services shall not be treated as royalties
+- If the technology used by the service provider during the course of the provision of services is not transferred or licensed to the service recipient, the income arising from the provision of such services shall not be treated as royalties

 - If certain intellectual property is developed as a result of the provision of services, which falls in the definition of royalty under the applicable DTT with the ownership being kept by the service provider, furthermore, the service recipient is only granted a right to use such intellectual property, the income arising from the provision of such services shall be treated as royalties

-- In the case where support services are provided during the course of transfer or licensing of technologies, the tax treatment should be:
+- In the case where support services are provided during the course of the transfer or licensing of technologies, the tax treatment should be:

 - If the support services do not constitute a permanent establishment (PE), the service fees shall be treated as part of the royalty, no matter whether the service fees are billed separately or not